BarryLangley/PO-Client-Tools/README.md

-# TheUnknownOne's Client Tools
+# Client Tools

 ## Confetti (scripts.js)
-Version: 2.0.0-dev
+Version: 2.0.0

+See the thread on the forums for more information.

 ## Script Loader (scriptLoader.js)